Invariants and K-spectrums of local theta lifts: Introduction

 A $(\fgg, \wtK)$-module $\rho$ is said to have $\wtK$-spectrum determined by an admissible orbit datum $(\cO, x,[\chi_x])$ if

-as a $\wtK_\bC$-module.
+as a $\wtK$-module.
 Such a representation $\rho$ could be considered as a quantization of the orbit~$\cO$.
-In Conjecture 12.1 in \cite{Vo89}, Vogan conjectured that, for every admissible orbit datum $(\cO, x, [\chi_x])$ satisfying certain technical conditions and $\partial \cO$ has codimension at least~$2$ in $\bcO$, then one can attach a unipotent representation $\rho$ to this orbit datum and satisfies~\eqref{eq:4}.
+In Conjecture 12.1 of \cite{Vo89}, Vogan conjectured that, for every admissible orbit datum $(\cO, x, [\chi_x])$ satisfying certain technical conditions and $\partial \cO$ has codimension at least~$2$ in $\bcO$, one can attach a unipotent representation $\rho$ to this orbit datum and $\rho$ satisfies~\eqref{eq:4}.

-In Section~\ref{sec:adm}, we will show that the notion of admissibility is compatible with theta lifts in stable range.
+In Section~\ref{sec:adm}, we will show that the notion of admissibility is compatible with theta lifts in the stable range.